cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # # 9/8/2024

+- created a new custom link aggregator service called 'linkgarden,' right here on the website
+- created my own link aggregator for quick use to share my links on social media, also hosted right here on the website

 # # # 9/1/2024

 - added audio and volume control to the backrooms, so that user's experience on the site is less intrusive